NCPPL NCPPS bioremediation products

 Probiotics for soil

-Municipal Sewage Treatment Bioremediation: Odor control, process efficiency, maintenance costs, system wear and corrosion all are improved significantly by use of the archaea-formula.
+Municipal Sewage Treatment Bioremediation: Process efficiency, maintenance costs, system wear and corrosion all are improved significantly by use of the archaea-formula.
 Used in lift stations, aeration tanks and/or anaerobic digesters, the product is demonstrated to minimize stoppages and improve both plant capacity and effectiveness of wastewater treatment.
-Without the archaea, grease and oils attract and retain grit and abrasive particles, severely impacting equipment life and maintenance downtime.
-Use of the archaea product saves money by eliminating the need for clean-outs and pump outs by metabolizing F.O.G., as well as minimizing hydrogen sulphide build-up.

 Septic Tanks/Systems: The archaea beneficial microbes will yield similar results as with the municipal waste water treatment facility when used in septic tanks and on-site sewage systems.